On-Site Rapid Testing

 - Visits must take place at a designated location only.

 - No walking around the Courtyard.

-- Caregivers/visitors must wear a mask at all times.
+- Approved caregivers must wear a mask at all times.

 - Residents to wear a mask as tolerated.